-22.2.1 Upon application, payment of Room and Board will be issued for the first two pay periods.
+- 22.2.1 Upon application, payment of Room and Board will be issued for the first two pay periods.
 Failure to provide satisfactory proof of eligibility during this period, will result in cessation of payments and the recovery in two equal amounts.
-In the event of termination for any reason before full recovery, any balance owing will be deducted from the final pay.

-- 22.2.2 The following conditions will apply for employees whose regular residence is more than 97 radius kilometers from the project.
-All distances for the purposes of section 22 will be determined by electronic means. - (i) An Employer may supply either: - (a) free room and board in camp or a good standard of board and lodging within a reasonable distance of a project; or - (b) a subsistence allowance; or - (c) a travel allowance. - An Employee's "Regular Residence" is: - 1.
-The place where the employee maintains a self-contained, domestic establishment (a dwelling house, apartment or similar place of residence where a person generally eats and sleeps and for which he can show proof of financial commitment).
+In the event of termination for any reason before full recovery, any balance owing will be deducted from the final pay. - 22.2.2 The following conditions will apply for employees whose regular residence is greater than or equal to 110 road driven kilometers from the project.
+All distances for the purposes of Section 22 will be determined by electronic means. - (i) An Employer may supply either: - (a) Free room and board in camp or a good standard of board and lodging within a reasonable distance of a project; or - (b) A subsistence allowance; or - (c) A travel allowance.

+An Employee's "Regular Residence" is:

+- The place where the employee maintains a self-contained, domestic establishment (a dwelling house, apartment or similar place of residence where a person generally eats and sleeps and for which he can show proof of financial commitment).
 This is in contrast to a boarding house facility which is not self-contained; and - 2.
-The employee normally resides in the residence except for those periods of time when, because of the location of the work, the employee obtains temporary accommodation for that work location. - 22.2.3 An employee may exercise his option not to stay in a camp or accept free room and board.
-An employee who exercises this option shall receive a room and board allowance as follows: - When an employee's regular residence is more than 97 radius kilometers from a Project located North of the French River and the employee maintains temporary accommodation at or near the Project, the employee shall be paid a subsistence allowance of \$115.06 per day effective January 29, 2021 (\$116.21 effective May 1, 2021, \$117.37 effective May 1, 2022, \$118.54 effective May 1, 2023, \$119.73 effective May 1, 2024) for each day worked or reported for. - (ii) When an employee's regular residence is more than 97 radius kilometers from a Project located South of the French River and the employee maintains temporary accommodation at or near the project, the employee shall be paid a subsistence allowance of \$95.47 per day effective January 29, 2021 (\$96.42 effective May 1, 2021, \$97.38 effective May 1, 2022, \$98.35 effective May 1, 2023, \$99.33 effective May 1, 2024) for each day worked or reported for. - (iii) When an employee's regular residence is more than 97 radius kilometers from the Project and the employee commutes to work on a daily basis, the employee shall receive \$47.96 per day effective January 29, 2021 (\$48.44 effective May 1, 2021, \$48.92 effective May 1, 2022, \$49.41 effective May 1, 2023, \$49.90 effective May 1, 2024) for each day worked or reported for. - 22.2.4 An employee shall not qualify for daily travel allowance or room and board allowance when such employee reports for work but does not remain at work for his scheduled daily hours unless excused by an authorized representative of the Employer.
-Such permission shall not be unreasonably denied.
+The employee normally resides in the residence except for those periods of time when, because of the location of the work, the employee obtains temporary accommodation for that work location.

+- 22.2.3 An employee may exercise their option not to stay in a camp or accept free room and board.
+An employee who exercises this option shall receive a room and board allowance as follows: - (i) When an employee's regular residence is more than or equal to 110 road driven kilometers from a Project located North of the French River and the employee maintains temporary accommodation at or near the Project, the employee shall be paid a subsistence allowance of the rates set out below for each day worked or reported for. - (ii) When an employee's regular residence is more than or equal to 110 road driven kilometers from a Project located South of the French River and the employee maintains temporary accommodation at or near the project, the employee shall be paid a subsistence allowance of the rates set out below for each day worked or reported for. - (iii) When an employee's regular residence is more than or equal to 110 kilometers from the Project and the employee commutes to work on a daily basis, the employee shall receive the rates set out below for each day worked or reported for.

+T

+(i) (ii) (iii)

+Effective May 1, 2025 135 135 61.34

+Effective May 1, 2026 140 140 62.87

+Effective May 1, 2027 145 145 64.44

+Effective May 1, 2028 150 150 66.05

+Effective May 1, 2029 155 155 67.70